 "And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
-The second is this: ‘You shall love your neighbor as yourself.’
+The second is this: ‘You shall love your neighbor as yourself.
 There is no other commandment greater than these” (Mark 12:30-31).

-(Yes, it’s a real thing, and no, this article is NOT about that.)
 On this day, kids will be hurrying home from school, dressing up and heading out to get candy from their neighbors.
 I grew up doing this, and I loved it every year.

 Try and see this holiday for what it is today: The one day of the year when many of the families in your neighborhood take their little ones and come up to your door.